akira-tech/RFQ993471/README.md

 ### L. Licenses

 We only used open source and free of chage software in this project.
-Please find the complete list of technologies and and corresponding licenses on the Github Wiki](/wiki/Software-Licenses)
+Please find the complete list of technologies and corresponding [licenses on the Github Wiki](/wiki/Software-Licenses)

 ### Other Notes